 Q: How did you transition from writing a book about Venice in the Middle Ages to one on democracy in Ancient Athens?
 How do you transition to these new ideas?
 How do you come up with ideas?

 JF: When I first started thinking seriously about doing historical writing I was very interested in the research and writing aspect.
 I looked at a lot of different possibilities and for the first book I wanted a fairly narrow topic.
 I knew about this episode in Venetian history, the Chioggia War, from other reading that I’d done, which was a really good way for me to dive in.
 I knew that primary sources I could read would be a big problem.
 I did find things and I got some translations and I relied on some other people’s translations but it was very difficult.

 Like I said, I have a great interest in ancient Greece and ancient history in general, so I started to look around for what sources were out there.
 I found that there are so many resources that could really help me.
 The idea of democracy in Greece came to my mind because of a reading I’d done about the time there was a big problem.
 My idea was originally a little different for the book, but you have to keep an open mind when you’re doing research.
 I changed my course part way through.

 Q: What do you hope readers will get from your book?

-Q: Can you tell me about some of your favorite books?
-I know it's a tough question so you can list as many as you want.
+Q: What are some of your favorite books?
+I know it’s a tough question so you can name as many as you like.